 The school provides a continuum of service to meet the individual needs of learners.

 The Public Schools of North Carolina, Exceptional Children Division provides local units with detailed procedures for the delivery of special education services.
 These rules and regulations are detailed in Policies Governing Services For Children With Disabilities, Department of Public Instruction.

 Notes to Newcomers

-If you are new to East Wake Academy and have a child who has been receiving special education services, contact the admissions and provide them with documentation of your child's special needs (i.e., a copy of the student's Individualized Education Program).
+If your child is new to East Wake Academy and has been receiving special education services, contact the admissions office and provide them with information and if possible documentation of your child's special needs (i.e., a copy of the student's Individualized Education Program).

 If you are concerned that your child might be in need of special education and /or related services, you should contact your child's teacher.

 Special Education Services Personnel